yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cpalette-class.md

 ##  <a name="animatepalette"></a>CPalette:: AnimatePalette

-Zamienia wpisy w palecie logicznej dołączone do `CPalette` obiektu.
+Zamienia wpisy w palecie logicznej dołączone do obiektu `CPalette`.

 ```
 void AnimatePalette(